ph4r05/monero/src/device_trezor/README.md

 ## Dependencies

 Trezor uses [Protobuf](https://protobuf.dev/) library.
-As Monero is compiled with C++14, the newest Protobuf library is cannot be compiled.
+As Monero is compiled with C++14, the newest Protobuf library version cannot be compiled because it requires C++17 (through its dependency Abseil library).
 This can result in a compilation failure.

-Protobuf v21 is the latest compatible protobuf version, as Protobuf v23 requires C++17 (through its dependency Abseil library).
+Protobuf v21 is the latest compatible protobuf version.

 If you want to compile Monero with Trezor support, please make sure the Protobuf v21 is installed.